ethericlabs/ethericlabs.github.io/amazon-web-services/bedrock/getting-started.md

   | python -mjson.tool
 ```

 Sometimes it works ... but be ready to receive a message about model use case details.
-Either way, we'll be foundation models from other providers.
+Either way, we'll be using foundation models from other providers for the moment.

 ```json
 {